 Contractors in North Carolina (NC) will need to get their general contractors license through the NC Licensing Board for General Contractors.
 All regulations and requirements to become licensed will be handled by the board, including having financial statements audited, examinations, and paying all the associated fees.
+North Carolina contractors may also want to become bonded and insured at the time of licensing, so they can work across all municipalities.

-Additionally, the NC Secretary of State requires that all business must register and obtain a business license to operate in North Carolina.
+Additionally, the NC Secretary of State requires that all businesses must register and obtain a business license to operate in North Carolina.
 As with most states, getting your general contractors license in NC will have a few hoops to jump through.
 However, with the right information, you can minimize the complications during your process of becoming a North Carolina general contractor.

 NC General Contractor License Requirements